vigoux/ltex-ls.nvim/README.md

   -- Put your lsp config here, just like with nvim-lspconfig }
 ```

+The plugin exposes multiple commands to help to interact with the
+server:
+- `LtexCheckDocument`: checks the current buffer
+- `LtexClearCache`: using a simple ui, clears parts of or all the
+  local config
+- `LtexServerStatus`: very simple status report of the server, useful
+  for debugging

 For example (with my own config):
 ```lua
 require 'ltex-ls'.setup {